Distributions defined by q-supernomials, fusion products, and Demazure modules: Interpretation in terms of fusion and Demazure modules

 \subsubsection{The unrestricted one component case}

-Consider first the one component case $\vL = (L_1^{(N)} , \ldots , L_{m-1}^{(N)}, L_{m}^{(N)})=({\bf 0},N)$.
-In this case the distribution of $\Yn$ has been investigated under the heading ``generalized Galois numbers" by Bliem and Kousidis \cite{bk11flags} and later by Janson \cite{janson}.
-These authors studied the random variables $\Yn$ with probability generating function
+Consider $\vL =(0,\ldots,0,N) \in \mathbf{Z}_+^m$ in which case the distribution of $\Yn$ has been investigated as a generalized Galois numbers by Bliem and Kousidis \cite{bk11flags} and later on by Janson \cite{janson}.
+They studied the random variables $\Yn$ with probability generating function

 Note that if we let $B_0=L_m-J_m,B_1=J_m-J_{m-1},\ldots,B_{m-1}=J_2-J_1,B_m=J_1$ it becomes evident that this distribution coincides with the distribution of $\Yn$ in the one component case.
 Now, Bliem and Kousidis showed \begin{thm}[ {\cite[Theorem 3.5]{bk11flags}}] Consider the random variables $\Yn$ defined through \eqref{eq:galois}.
 Then,